 The South African dairy market is growing.
 Table 10 indicates changes in the size of the formal market for South African products, and changes in retail prices, as reported by Nielsen SA and collated by Sampro.

-The sales quantities of all products, with the exception of fresh milk, cream cheese, and butter, increased in the period.
+The sales quantities of all products, with the exception of fresh milk, yoghurt, butter, cream cheese, cream, tea, and short-life juice, increased in the period.
 Total estimated liquid milk sales quantities (fresh and UHT) decreased by an estimated 1,3% during this period.

 The change in sales in a 12-month period for any product does not imply that quantities or prices changed at a uniform rate during the period.